scionproto/scion/doc/cryptography/drkey.rst

      - host-host key (Level 3)

-The SV computation is local, thus the AS is free to compute it as desired as long as it outputs a cryptographic key indistingushible from a random key for an attacker.
+The SV computation is local, thus the AS is free to compute it as desired as long as it outputs a cryptographic key indistinguishable from a random key for an attacker.
 We suggest to use the *PBKDF2* as KDF function and set ``input`` to:
 ``input = "len(master_secret) || master_secret || protocol || epoch_begin || epoch_end"``.